 Eating Healthy Guide

-Limit prepackaged foods and fast foods, which are generally over-processed, full of chemical additives and high in sodium.
+6. Limit prepackaged meals and fast foods, which are generally over-processed, full of chemical additives and high in sodium.

 Educate yourself about the food supply.

-Recently, my husband and I got hooked on a show called "How It's Made."
+My husband and I enjoy watching a show called "How It's Made."
 I particularly enjoyed the programs about how food is processed.
 It helps us to know where our food comes from, and what happens to it before we eat it that can affect its nutritional value.
 Take time to learn about the foods you eat by reading labels and looking into the sources of the foods you eat.